 We must serve always and so serve where we are - whether we want to be there or not!

 You say you are not happy in the Mission.
 That, in itself, is not a sign that God does not want you there.
 Perfect contentment is never to be found, in whatever place and condition one may be.
 This life is full of annoyances and troubles both of mind and of body; it is a state of continual agitation, which snatches peace of mind from those who think they possess it and eludes those who seek it.
 Did Our Lord lead an easy life?
 Did He not experience the trials and tribulations we fear?
 He was the Man of Sorrows, and we want to be exempt from suffering!
 He speaks to us of the Cross only so that we might have a share in His glory, and we would wish to follow Him without enduring anything!

 -- Letter to Stanislaw Zelazewski

 We expect so much for free, even when we do deserve it.
+We expect to be rewarded for what we do.
+That is fine when discussing the dignity of work and workers but not when discussing our vocation.
 The brothers, physicians and healers, are known as "unmercinary" physicians because they took no payment for their healing services.
 They gave freely not out of human generosity but from the gift of healing that they had received.
 It is this sharing of gifts, of recognizing the nature of "gift" that drove their ministry.
 When we think about vocation, we should see it in light of the gifts we have received.
-That is to say, like Cosmas and Damien, we recognize our strengths as gifts given to bring Christ to the world and share them freely.
+That is to say, like Cosmas and Damien, we recognize our strengths as gifts given to bring Christ to the world and then share them freely.
 They are not "ours" but have been given to us, meaning that they are our gift to others.

 We want for free but we refuse to give for free.
 That is the lesson of humility we must learn, one that the brothers can teach us.
-We can hear it reflected in the First Reading today:
+We can hear that our gifts are for the glory of God reflected in the First Reading today: